moskytw/mosql/docs/result.rst

 ::

-    from model.result import Model
+    from mosql.result import Model

     class Detail(Model):
         columns_names = ('detail_id', 'person_id', 'key', 'val')
         group_by      = ('person_id', 'key')

-And use it to sort the result set:
+And use it to group the result set:

 ::